rabbilbhuiyan/Marketing_Analytics/README.md

 Finding-4: The best performing channels are web and store purchases (i.e. the average customer made the most purchases via these channels)
 Suggested action: Focus advertising campaigns on the more successful channels, to reach more customers

+#### Customer Segmentation Anaysis
+For this analysis, I performed unsupervised clustering.
+I did use dimensionality reduction followed by agglomerative clustering.
+I came up with 4 clusters and further used them in profiling customers in clusters according to their family structures and income/spending.
+This can be used in planning better marketing strategies.